Virginia Area Historical Society

 Heritage Museum

 Located in beautiful Olcott Park, the museum complex consists of the former park superintendent's residence, a Finnish-style log house, and a 1930s tourist cabin.
-Permanent exhibits depict logging and lumbering industries, Virginia's fires of 1893 and 1900, and Olcott Park's Master Gardener Gunnar Peterson.
+Permanent exhibits depict logging and lumbering industries, and Olcott Park's Master Gardener Gunnar Peterson.

 800 9th Ave.
 N., Virginia, MN 55792